Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Introduction

-\textbf{1) First theoretical guarantees:} We provide the first (poly-time) efficient algorithm that recovers the true parameters of a MoE model with global initializations when the experts are non-linear regressors and the gating network is a softmax function (\prettyref{thm:twoexpertspopulation} and \prettyref{thm:twoexpertsEM}).
+\textbf{1) First theoretical guarantees:} We provide the first (poly-time) efficient algorithm that recovers the true parameters of a MoE model with global initializations (\prettyref{thm:twoexpertspopulation} and \prettyref{thm:twoexpertsEM}).
 We allow for a wide class of non-linearities which includes the popular choices of identity, sigmoid, and ReLU.
 To the best of our knowledge, ours is the first work to give global convergence guarantees for MoE.
-In addition, we handle $k \geq 2$ mixtures and noisy labels $\sigma \neq 0$. \\

 \textbf{2) Algorithmic innovations:} Existing algorithms jointly or iteratively estimate the expert parameters and the gating paramters in the MoE and can get stuck in local minima.
 In this paper, we propose a novel algorithm that breaks the gridlock and can directly estimate the expert parameters by sensing its echo in a cross-moment tensor between the inputs and the output (\prettyref{algo:regressrecov} and \prettyref{algo:gatingrecov}).
 Once the experts are known, the recovery of gating parameters still requires an EM algorithm; however, we show that the EM algorithm for this simplified problem, unlike the joint EM algorithm, converges to the true parameters.
-Our work provides the first global convergence for EM algorithm in the context of mixture models.
-The proofs of global convergence of EM as well as the design of the cross-moment tensor are of independent mathematical interest. \\
+The proofs of global convergence of EM as well as the design of the cross-moment tensor are of independent mathematical interest.

 \textbf{3) Novel transformations:} In this paper, we introduce the novel notion of ``Cubic and Quadratic Transform (CQT)".
 These are polynomial transformations on the output labels tailored to specific non-linear activation functions and the noise variance.
-The key utility of these transforms is to equip MoEs with a super symmetric tensor structure in a principled way (\prettyref{thm:twoexpertspopulation}).
+The key utility of these transforms is to equip MoEs with a supersymmetric tensor structure in a principled way (\prettyref{thm:twoexpertspopulation}).